swannodette/baduk/_posts/2016-06-10-baduk-music.markdown

 otherwise and these ideas feedback into your technique.

 Again it's the same for Baduk.
 After a game I find that I usually spend *more time* on the review than I did during the game.
-Perhaps this discipline has been bolstered by my slow review of the Shusaku records?
+Along with the blunders and mistakes are the solid moves, the right directions, and those incredibly surprises that keep us all coming back to Baduk.

 ## Results